 If you do not apply for Academic Training, you have a 30-day grace period after the last day of your final quarter.
 Within this 30-day period you have the following options:

-- Depart the U.S. Please note that once you leave the U.S. (including trips to Canada and Mexico) after completing your studies you are not eligible to re-enter with your current DS-2019.
-The grace period is meant for travel within the U.S. and preparation to depart the U.S.
+- Depart the U.S. Please note that once you leave the U.S. (including trips to Canada and Mexico) after completing your studies you are not eligible to reenter with your DS-2019.
+The grace period is meant for travel within the states and preparation to depart the U.S.

 - Apply to change status to another visa category.